WSMorrison/Robot_Quiz/README.md

 <br>
 &emsp;&emsp;-If the user clicks the submit button, a cover is displayed over the answers.<br>
 &emsp;&emsp;&emsp;-The cover displays whether the robot got the answer right or wrong.<br>
-&emsp;&emsp;&emsp;&emsp;-The robot has a four out of five chance to get the question correct.<br>
+&emsp;&emsp;&emsp;&emsp;-The robot has an 80% chance of getting the question correct.<br>
 &emsp;&emsp;&emsp;&emsp;-If the answer is right, the cover shows the right answer.<br>
-&emsp;&emsp;&emsp;&emsp;-If the answer is wrong, the cover shows the wrong answer the robot "selected" and the right answer.<br>
+&emsp;&emsp;&emsp;&emsp;-If the answer is wrong, the cover shows the wrong answer the robot "selected," and the right answer.<br>
 &emsp;&emsp;&emsp;-The cover has a button to advance to the next question, and remove the cover.<br>

-The score is updated after each question, according to whether the they were answered correctly or not.<br>
+The score is updated after each question, according to whether the quesitons were answered correctly or not.<br>

 ## Winning or Losing
 The game decides if there is a winner or if a bonus question is required to decide the winner.<br>
 &emsp;-At the end of five rounds, the game compares the scores.<br>
 &emsp;-If the scores are the same, the game advances to a bonus question for the user only.<br>
-&emsp;&emsp;-Bonus question is the same format as previous questions.<br>
+&emsp;&emsp;-The bonus question is the same format as previous questions.<br>
-&emsp;&emsp;-If the bonus question is right, the user wins, and if the question is wrong, the robot wins.<br>
+&emsp;&emsp;-If the bonus question is answered correctly, the user wins.
+If the question is answered incorrectly, the robot wins.<br>
 &emsp;-If the scores are different, the winner is calculated.<br>
 &emsp;&emsp;-If the user score is higher, the user wins.<br>
 &emsp;&emsp;&emsp;-The text in the question position indicates the user won.<br>